Pete Freitag Pete Freitag

 webapple

-If your doing web development or testing on Safari, JavaScript exceptions are quiet, like they are on most modern browsers (remember the days of annoying javascript error popups?).
-After looking around in the menus, or trying to type javascript: in the location bar (this brings up the javascript console in mozilla) you will soon find that there is no way to see your JavaScript exceptions by default.
+If you are doing web development or testing on Safari, JavaScript exceptions are quiet, like they are on most modern browsers (remember the days of annoying javascript error popups?).
+After looking around in the menus, or trying to type javascript: in the location bar (this brings up the javascript console in Mozilla) you will soon find that there is no way to see your JavaScript exceptions by default.

 Safari does in-fact have some handy debugging tools for web developers (DOM Tree, User Agent Spoofing, etc), but they are all hidden and disabled by default.
 The easiest way to turn on the debugging menu in safari is by installing Safari Enhancer.